GerardT/Arro/README.md

 Soft PLC implementation with Eclipse plugin as client and (Raspberry) server.
 For simple robotics.

 System consists of
-- client sw - this is an Eclipse plugin using Java, XML, and connected to server over TCP/IP
+- client sw 'Arro' - this is an Eclipse plugin using Java, XML, and connected to server over TCP/IP
-- server sw - this should run on Raspberry Pi or other such systems, using C++, Protocol Buffers, XML, Python.
+- server sw 'Runtime' - this should run on Raspberry Pi or other such systems, using C++, Protocol Buffers, XML, Python.

 Goal is to provide sort of a Soft PLC environment that has low threshold so might be used by anyone.
 Building blocks in this PLC are:
 - function blocks - those consists of other blocks (function / code blocks)